-CALIFORNIA PUBLIC UTILITIES COMMISSION RAIL TRANSIT SAFETY BRANCH PROGRAM STANDARD-PROCEDURES MANUAL VERSION 4.6.1
+CALIFORNIA PUBLIC UTILITIES COMMISSION RAIL TRANSIT SAFETY BRANCH PROGRAM STANDARD-PROCEDURES MANUAL VERSION 4.6.2

-Checklist Section ıded Page Ref.
+Checklist Section Inclu ıded Page Ref.
 RTSB

 Y Ν Questions/ Comments

-A. Transit Agency Information Comments
+A. Transit Agency Information

 A-1: §673.11(a)

 The RTA specifies transit agency name.

 Plan Requirements:

 A transit agency must establish a Public Transportation Agency Safety Plan (PTASP) that meets the requirements of this part.

 Additional Guidance:

 The RTA may want to explain that its PTASP responds to both FTA's requirements at 49 C.F.R.
 Part 673 and the State Safety Oversight (SSO) program standard.

 A-2: §673.11(b)

 The RTA specifies mode(s) of transit service covered by the PTASP.

 Plan Requirements:

 A transit agency may develop one PTASP for all modes of service or may develop a PTASP for each mode of service not subject to safety regulation by another federal entity.

-A-3: §673.13(a) The DTA spectra of Dect (72)
+A-3: §673.13(a) The PTA must certify that it has established a PTASP meeting the requirements of Part 672

 The RTA must certify that it has established a PTASP meeting the requirements of Part 673.

 Plan Requirements:

 A SSOA must review and approve a PTASP developed by a RTA as authorized in 49 U.S.C.
 5329(e) and its implementing regulations at 49 CFR Part 674.

 A-4: §673.23(d)(1)

 The RTA identifies an Accountable Executive that is:

 Plan Requirements:

 The Accountable Executive may delegate specific responsibilities, but the ultimate accountability for the transit agency's safety performance cannot be delegated and always rests with the Accountable Executive.

 Additional Guidance:

 • An Accountable Executive should be a transit operator's chief executive; this person is often the president, chief executive officer, or general manager;